-It can be hard to keep up with new ideas and early childhood developments during the year, so to help you catch up over summer (while relaxing into a chair), we’ve put together a list of ECA’s top reads from across the year.
+It can be hard to keep up with new ideas and early childhood developments during the year, so to help you catch up or for inspiration to start the year on a strong footing, we’ve put together a list of ECA’s top reads from across the last year.
 It’s a mix of favourites and best sellers and every featured resource is ECA quality-assured.
 These are the picks reviewed by experts, valued by your educator-colleagues and deployed in their practice time and again.
 We’ve included picture books to share with children or to pop onto your 2020 shelf in your early learning service as well as highlights for something parents, grandparents, and other family members might appreciate too.

 Until 20 December 2019 ECA summer sale has 15% off selected resources, modules, webinars and picture books.
 But these are our year round top reads.

 By Early Childhood Australia and the Australian Primary Principals Association